What resources can participate in the Capacity Auction?

-What do I need to do to participate in Capacity Auction?
+What do I need to do to participate in the Capacity Auction?

 What happens before the Capacity Auction?

-Approximately two months prior to the start of the offer submission window for the Capacity Auction, the IESO will publish the Pre-Auction Report.
+The Pre-Auction period begins approximately two months prior to the start of the offer submission window for the Capacity Auction, when the IESO publishes the Pre-Auction Report.

 The Pre-Auction Report includes the following information for each commitment period:

-- Key Milestone Dates, including submission of capacity qualification documents, payment of auction deposit, and date of auction
+- Key Milestone Dates, including submission of capacity enrolment information, payment of auction deposit, and date of auction

 What happens during the Capacity Auction?

-The IESO will process all submitted capacity auction offers, determine clearing prices and quantities.
-The results will be published in the Post-Auction Report which includes the following for each obligation period:
+Following the auction submission period, the IESO processes all capacity auction offers, determines clearing prices and quantities.
+The results are published five business days after the auction submission period in the Post-Auction Report which includes the following information for each obligation period:

-- List of successful CAPs and their capacity obligations
+- List of successful CAPs and their capacity obligations; and

 - Enrolled auction capacity, by participant